simonehagey/orbdot/docs/source/model_fitting.rst

 ======
 OrbDot currently supports three different prior distributions, the bounds of which are defined in the ``"priors"`` dictionary of the :ref:`settings file <settings-file>`.

-For all model parameters, the ``"priors"`` dictionary key is identical to its associated symbol defined in the :ref:`model_parameters` section.
-Each corresponding value is a list of three elements, the first being the type of prior (``"uniform"``, ``"gaussian"``, or ``"log"``), and the subsequent elements defining the distribution, illustrated in the table below.
+The keys of ``"priors"`` are identical to the parameter symbols that are defined in the :ref:`model_parameters` section.
+Every value is a list of three elements, the first being the type of prior (``"uniform"``, ``"gaussian"``, or ``"log"``), and the subsequent elements defining the distribution.
+This structure is illustrated in the following table:

 .. list-table::
    :header-rows: 1